 The Tibetan Terrier’s excessive hair could be a problem for him if it is not groomed on a daily basis.
 The long hair around his face, in particular, needs to be trimmed so that his vision is not impaired.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 12 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 12.3 (parents should be lower)

-- Eye disease: Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (gradual loss of vision) (annual testing); Primary lens luxation (PLL) (displacement of the lens) (annual testing)
+- Eye disease: Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (annual testing); Primary lens luxation (PLL) (annual testing)

 - Progressive Retinal Atrophy (PRA 3)